matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 privacy respecting endpoints outlined above.
 Identity servers may disallow use of the v1 endpoint.

-Unpadded base64 has been chosen to encode the value due to its ubiquitous support in many languages, however it does mean that special characters in the address will have to be encoded when used as a parameter value.
+Unpadded base64 has been chosen to encode the value due to use in many other portions of the spec.
+However, it does mean that special characters in the address will have to be encoded when used as a parameter value.

 ## Other considered solutions